 Use the publication dialog to create a publication.
-A publication is a set of changes generated from a table or a group of tables, and might also be described as a change set or replication set.
+A publication is a set of changes generated from a table or a group of tables or a schema or a group of schemas, and might also be described as a change set or replication set.

-The publication dialog organizes the development of a publication through the following dialog tabs: General and Definition.
+The publication dialog organizes the development of a publication through the following dialog tabs: General, Tables and Options.
 The SQL tab displays the SQL code generated by dialog selections.